SoCFPGA-learning/DECA/Tutorials/Porting-Cores/HDMI/README.md

 For video, data enable signal (HDMI_TX_DE) might not be present in your core but should be easy to adapt:

 * If you have the blank signal, try  `assign HDMI_TX_DE = ~blank;`
-* You could try also the following code  (not tested myself):
+* You could try also the following code  (not tested yet by myself):

 ```
 assign oVGA_DE    = ((H_Cont >= (H_SYNC+H_BACK)) && (H_Cont < (H_SYNC+H_BACK+H_ACT))) && ((V_Cont >= (V_SYNC+V_BACK)) && (V_Cont < (V_SYNC+V_BACK+V_ACT))) ?
 1'b1:1'b0;